Financial Aid Policies

-If the noncustodial parent is unable to complete the Noncustodial PROFILE on a student's behalf, Fairfield will only waive this requirement in extraordinary circumstances.
-In order to start the waiver appeal process, students must complete and submit the the Noncustodial Parent Waiver Appeal, with all required supporting documentation, submitted to the Office of Financial Aid no later than March 31.
+If the noncustodial parent is unable to complete the Noncustodial PROFILE on a student's behalf, Fairfield may waive this requirement in extraordinary circumstances.
+In order to start the appeal process, students must complete and submit the the Noncustodial PROFILE Waiver Appeal Form, with all required supporting documentation, to the Office of Financial Aid no later than March 31.

-All financial aid awards are estimated until the Office of Financial Aid receives all required federal tax and other applicable documents and verifies the income and asset information provided on both the FAFSA and CSS/Financial Aid PROFILE.
-The Office of Financial Aid will request verification documents from selected students and families for the verification process.
+All financial aid awards are estimated until the Office of Financial Aid receives all required federal tax and other applicable documents and verifies the income and asset information provided on both the FAFSA and CSS Profile.
+The Office of Financial Aid will request verification documents from selected students and their families for this verification process.
 Financial aid awards may change after an original offer has been made as all aid adjustments are based on verification results.

-Once notified of any verification requirements, the student (and/or parent) should submit the required documentation to the Office of Financial Aid by the July 1 deadline.
+Once notified of any verification requirements, the student (and/or parents) should submit the required documentation to the Office of Financial Aid by the August 1.
 Once all required documents are received, the verification process should be completed in approximately six to eight weeks.
-Failure to submit verification documents by the deadline may result in a reduction or full cancellation of need-based financial aid.
+Failure to submit documents by the verification deadline may result in a reduction or full cancellation of need-based financial aid.

 Fairfield University's objective is to offer students the best financial aid award possible considering its policies (as described above), the federal financial aid funding levels, and the availability of institutional financial aid resources.
 Therefore, we are unable to address appeals based on any disagreement with any of our financial aid policies.
 Fairfield University does not negotiate financial aid offers, nor is the University able to match financial aid offers made by other colleges and universities.

-However, if you believe that there are special conditions or extenuating circumstances that were not considered in your financial aid applications or you can now document a significant change in your family's financial circumstances.
-Please submit the Special Conditions Appeal Form and follow all instructions provided to ensure a complete review by the Office of Financial Aid.
+However, if there are special conditions or extenuating circumstances that were not considered in the initial financial aid applications or there is new documentation of a significant change in the family's financial circumstances, students can submit the Special Conditions Appeal Form.
+Please be sure to follow all instructions provided to ensure a complete review of your appeal by the Office of Financial Aid.

 Submission of a special conditions appeal neither guarantees an adjustment to a student's award, nor prevents the accrual of late fees on any unpaid student account balances.

 Federal regulations and institutional policies require that special conditions or circumstances fall within certain parameters and that they are accompanied with supporting documentation.
-This form is designed to assist you in providing information critical to the review of your special conditions appeal.
+This form is designed to assist students/families in providing information critical to the review of their special conditions appeal.
 The special conditions appeal decision will be based on the circumstances as detailed in this form and from the quality of additional documentation provided by the student and family.

-After the June Orientation each year, the Office of Financial Aid sends all important notices and messages only to the student via the student portal and University e-mail.
+After the June Orientation each year, the Office of Financial Aid will send all financial aid-related notices and messages only to the student using University e-mail and my.Fairfield.
 It is the responsibility of the student to read and/or reply to financial aid correspondence in a timely manner.
 For financial aid navigation in my.Fairfield, click here.